 In May 2015, CIM Commercial entered into an unsecured term loan facility with a bank syndicate pursuant to which CIM Commercial can borrow up to a maximum of \$385,000,000.
 The term loan facility ranks pari passu with CIM Commercial's unsecured credit facility described above; covenants under the term loan facility are substantially the same as those in the unsecured credit facility.
 Outstanding advances under the term loan facility bear interest at (i) the base rate plus 0.60% to 1.25% or (ii) LIBOR plus 1.60% to 2.25%, depending on the maximum consolidated leverage ratio.
 The unused portion of the term loan facility was also subject to an unused fee of 0.20%.
-With some exceptions, any prepayment of the term loan facility prior to May 9, 2017 was subject to a prepayment fee up to 2.00% of the outstanding principal amount.
 The term loan facility matures in May 2022.
 On November 2, 2015, \$385,000,000 was drawn under the term loan facility.
-At August 4, 2017, \$320,000,000 was outstanding under the unsecured term loan facility and, at June 30, 2017 and December 31, 2016, \$385,000,000 was outstanding under the term loan facility.
 Proceeds from the term loan facility were used to repay balances outstanding under our unsecured credit facility.
-At June 30, 2017 and December 31, 2016, the variable interest rate on this unsecured term loan facility was 2.65% and 2.22%, respectively.
+At September 30, 2017 and December 31, 2016, the variable interest rate on this unsecured term loan facility was 2.84% and 2.22%, respectively.
 The interest rate of the loan has been effectively converted to a fixed rate of 3.16% until May 8, 2020 through interest rate swaps (Note 13).
 On August 3, 2017, we repaid \$65,000,000 of outstanding borrowings on our unsecured term loan facility.
-In connection with such pay down, we terminated three interest rate swaps with an aggregate notional value of \$65,000,000 (Note 13).
-Costs incurred to terminate such swaps totaled \$38,000, which will be reflected in earnings.
+In connection with such paydown, we wrote off deferred loan costs of \$601,000 and related accumulated amortization of \$193,000, a proportionate amount to the borrowings being repaid, and we terminated three interest rate swaps with an aggregate notional value of \$65,000,000 (Note 13).
+Costs incurred to terminate such swaps totaled \$38,000 and are reflected in interest expense for the three and nine months ended September 30, 2017.
+At each of November 3, 2017 and September 30, 2017, \$320,000,000 was outstanding under the unsecured term loan facility and at December 31, 2016, \$385,000,000 was outstanding under the unsecured term loan facility.

-At June 30, 2017 and December 31, 2016, we were in compliance with all of our respective financial covenants under the unsecured credit and term loan facilities.
+At September 30, 2017 and December 31, 2016, we were in compliance with all of our respective financial covenants under the unsecured credit and term loan facilities.

-On March 28, 2017, in connection with the sale of an office property in San Francisco, California, we paid off a mortgage with an outstanding balance of \$25,331,000 using proceeds from the sale.
+On March 28, 2017, in connection with the sale of an office property in San Francisco, California, we paid off a mortgage with an outstanding principal balance of \$25,331,000 using proceeds from the sale.
 Additionally, we paid a prepayment penalty of \$1,508,000 in connection with the prepayment of this mortgage.

-On May 30, 2017, in connection with the sale of two multifamily properties, both located in Dallas, Texas, we paid off two mortgages with an aggregate outstanding balance of \$15,448,000 using proceeds from the sales.
+On May 30, 2017, in connection with the sale of two multifamily properties, both located in Dallas, Texas, we paid off two mortgages with an aggregate outstanding principal balance of \$15,448,000 using proceeds from the sales.
 Additionally, we paid aggregate prepayment penalties of \$1,901,000 in connection with the prepayment of these mortgages.

-On June 23, 2017, in connection with the sale of a multifamily property in Dallas, Texas, we paid off a mortgage with an outstanding balance of \$23,333,000 using proceeds from the sale.
+On June 23, 2017, in connection with the sale of a multifamily property in Dallas, Texas, we paid off a mortgage with an outstanding principal balance of \$23,333,000 using proceeds from the sale.
 Additionally, we paid a prepayment penalty of \$2,812,000 in connection with the prepayment of this mortgage.